davegallant/site/content/blog/what-to-do-with-a-homelab/index.md

 ---
-title: "What to do with a homelab"
+title: "What to Do with a Homelab"
 date: 2021-09-06T01:12:54-04:00
 lastmod: 2021-09-06T01:12:54-04:00
 draft: false